abbottwhitley/autonomous_vehicle_design/module_mpu6050/lesson8/README.md

 # Lesson 8 - How fast can we sample the measurement data?

-Previously, we learned that the default setting of the DPLF_CFG bits in CONFIG configuration register 26 is 0.
+The default setting of the DPLF_CFG bit field in the CONFIG configuration register 26 is 0.
 Section 4.3 of the register map pdf, shows the accelerometer sampling frequency, F<sub>s</sub> = 1 kHZ and gyroscope sampling frequency,  F<sub>s</sub> = 8 kHZ.
 This is the limit imposed by the sensor hardware, but what about I2C communication speed limitations?

 **What is our practical limit for reading the accelerometer, temperature, and gyroscope data, using I2C communication?**